silviamaggi/smd-com/_posts/2020-06-26-design-digested-5-diversity-bias.md

 Phil Bennett wrote a compelling article that touches the main problems in tech: diversity and bias.
 A must-read, all backed by data.

-<p class="detached">🔗 <a href="https://www.softwareiseasypeoplearehard.com/are-you-building-straight-white-male-middle-class-products-for-straight-white-male-middle-class-people/" target="_blank" rel="noopener">Read the article</a></p>
+<p class="detached">🔗 <a href="https://www.softwareiseasypeoplearehard.com/are-you-building-straight-white-male-middle-class-products-for-straight-white-male-middle-class-people/" target="_blank" rel="noopener">Read the article</a> (on Phil Bennet's website)</p>

 ## Menus, Metaphors and Materials: Milestones of User Interface Design